Drive safely, even on empty roads

 In the case of a collision that involves bodily injuries, the first priority is the immediate safety of everyone involved.
 However, don't move the injured.
 Call the local emergency services and provide first aid if possible.
 Warn other road users about the accident using your hazard lights and an emergency triangle.

 Safe driving, including during these unprecedented times, results in fewer accidents and reduces fatalities and bodily injuries.
 It lowers damage costs and ensures continuation of essential work.
 At LeasePlan, we aim to make our customer and employee fleets among the safest in the industry.
 We are working in partnership with customers, drivers and road safety specialists to raise awareness of the issue of fleet safety.
+Through our account managers and fleet consultants, we offer practical solutions and expertise to help prevent avoidable accidents.
+For example, our dedicated 'Active Prevention' programme helps corporates measurably reduce their fleet’s accident frequency rate.
+This programme forms part of our 3D Coverage insurance proposition, which is available across all countries, and is based on a phased approach tailored to each customer's specific circumstances.

 i source: Flitsmeister; average data for Netherlands and Belgium